Liverpool stuns PSG with late winner in Champions League and 10-man Barcelona beats Benfica

-Runaway Premier League leader Liverpool had survived a barrage of attacks in Paris to keep the score at 0-0 going into the final minutes.
+Runaway Premier League leader Liverpool had survived a barrage of attacks at Parc des Princes to keep the score at 0-0 going into the final stages.

-Elliott was sent on to replace Mohamed Salah in the 86th minute and see out the final moments of the match, but became an unlikely hero when sweeping home a low shot with his first touch of the match.
+Elliott was sent on to replace Mohamed Salah in the 86th minute and became an unlikely hero by sweeping a low shot into the corner of the net with his first touch of the match.

+“To go away with a win over here was probably a bit more than we deserved,” Liverpool coach Arne Slot admitted after watching goalkeeper Alisson pull off a string of saves in a match dominated by PSG.

-Bayern Munich took a big step toward the last eight with a 3-0 win against German rival Bayer Leverkusen.
+Bayern Munich took a big step toward the quarterfinals with a 3-0 win against German champion Bayer Leverkusen and 10-man Barcelona beat Benfica 1-0.

 Martinez landmark